Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

 Importing and Exporting Models
 =======================================================

-This tutorial will guide you through the process of creating, manipulating, and sharing computational neuron models using DendroTweaks.
-You will learn how different components work together to simulate realistic neuronal behavior.
+This tutorial explains how to manage model data in DendroTweaks, including the structure and format of model files, and how to load, export, and organize model components for reproducible workflows.

-Understanding the model architecture
+Understanding the model structure
 ------------------------------------------

-At its core, a computational neuron model requires several key components:
+At its core, a computational neuron model requires three key components:

-1. **Morphology**: The physical structure of the neuron (dendrites, soma, axon)
+1. **Morphology**: The physical structure of the neuron (dendrites, soma, axon).
-2. **Membrane Properties**: Ion channels and other biophysical mechanisms
+2. **Biophysical Properties**: Ion channels and other membrane mechanisms.
-3. **Stimulation Protocols**: How we activate or inhibit the neuron via current injection or synaptic input
+3. **Stimulation Protocols**: The external stimuli applied to the model (e.g., current injections or synaptic inputs) and the measurements (e.g., voltage recordings) taken.

 DendroTweaks organizes these components in a structured directory: